dougdonohoe/ddpoker/README-DEV.md

 * `config/override/[username].log4j2.[apptype].properties` - overrides for just `apptype` for `username`

 The latter files override any settings in the earlier files.
-In log4j, this is commonly used to turn on logging to the console or to change logging level for a particular library.
+In log4j, this is commonly used to turn on logging to the console or to change the logging level for a particular library.

 #### PropertyConfig